If you would like to test your maths skills, complete the Numeracy Success Indicator (NSI).

-The Victorian Curriculum and Assessment Authority, on the AusVELS website, provides a complete set of achievement standards in the Mathematics Domain from Foundation to Year 10.
+The Victorian Curriculum and Assessment Authority provide a complete set of achievement standards in the Mathematics Domain from Foundation to Year 10.
 This resource includes important information about the mathematical concepts and skills acquired by students by level and age, the progression from one level to another, and achievement standards:

 For Years 11 and 12, check the Victorian Certificate of Education Mathematics Study Design: